|Species Name||Common Name|

 Among the 25 species of bats that hibernate across North America, 4 species and subspecies are federally listed as endangered and an additional 13 are federal species of concern (former Category 2 candidates for listing under the U.S. Endangered Species Act).
 All four endangered species and subspecies of hibernating bats in the U.S., which rely on undisturbed caves or mines for successful hibernation, are at risk from white-nose syndrome.
 Three of these species are currently within the affected area, and the remaining subspecies may be affected in the next few years, if not sooner.

-The map below shows the distribution of endangered species of hibernating bats (shaded areas) in relation to the expanding distribution of the fungus (Geomyces destructans) and the disease white-nose syndrome (yellow counties).
+The maps included in the slideshow above show the distribution of endangered species of hibernating bats (shaded areas) in relation to the expanding distribution of the fungus (Pseudogynmnoascus destructans) and the disease white-nose syndrome (yellow counties).
 Endangered species include Ozark big-eared bats (Corynorhinus townsendii ingens), Virginia big-eared bats (C. t. virginianus), Indiana bats (M. sodalis), and gray bats (M. grisescens).
 For an updated map of sites affected by WNS see http://www.fws.gov/whitenosesyndrome/.

 Although the true potential for this fungus to spread is unknown, the possibility of it undermining the ubiquitous survival strategy of bats at higher latitudes has enormous implications.
 We are just beginning to appreciate the roles that bats play in North American ecosystems, and it is clear that threats like white-nose syndrome have the potential to influence ecosystem function in ways that we currently do not understand.